ClintH/ixfx-demos/ml/pose/README.md

 A _sender_ sketch reads data from a source (webcam, video, or recorded points) and emits it via [Remote](https://github.com/clinth/remote)

-This sketch shouldn't need to be modified.
-In `pose-head`, we show how to embed the source in the page via an `IFRAME`.
+This sketch shouldn't need to be modified, but it is how some Tensorflow settings can be tweaked.
+In `pose/head`, we show how to embed the source in the page via an `IFRAME`.
 The downside of this is that with every little change in your code, the sender has to also reload - and this can be cumbersome when we are accessing media.

 Instead, the idea is to open the sender sketch in a separate window and leave it running.
 Note that if you minimise or cover it over with another window too much, the browser may suspend Javascript execution (as a battery-saving mechanism).